mlrun/mlrun/docs/concepts/alerts.md

 drift-detection-alert
 ```

-## Configuration of alert behavior
+## System configuration
-These are the variables that control the basic alert behavior:
+These variables control the basic alert behavior:
 - `alerts.mode` &mdash; Enables/disables the feature.
 Enabled by default.
 - `alerts.max_allowed` &mdash; Maximum number of alerts allowed to be configured, by default 10000.
 Any new alerts above this limit return an error.
 - `alerts.max_criteria_count` &mdash; Maximum number of events.
 By default, 100.